 Figure 2-2 Classification of energy storage materials [9]

 By far water is the best-known PCM.
 It has been used for cold storage for more than 2000 years.
 Today, cold storage with ice is state of the art and even cooling with natural ice and snow is used again [17].
 Figure 2-3 shows the typical range of melting enthalpy and melting temperature of common material classes used for LHS.
 Paraffins, fatty acids, and sugar alcohols are organic materials.
 Salts hydrates are salts with a large and defined amount of crystal water.
-By looking at figure 2-3 we can see that the energy density is proportional to the melting temperature in K. Moreover, it can be also highlighted that PCMs can be used for a very large number of applications where the operation temperature lies in a range between -100 and 800°C.
+By looking at figure 2-3 we can see that the energy density is roughly proportional to the melting temperature in K and that PCMs can be used for a wide variety of applications where the operation temperature lies between -100 and 800°C.